 The judge should arrive at the show well before judging begins in order to receive any instructions for judging from the show committee.
-The judge should not enter the preparation area or the show area, but should go immediately either to the area reserved for judges to prepare their entries for the judges' class or to an area away from the preparation and show area where the judges are meeting.
+The judge should then prepare entries independently, greet others, or help with tasks if needed.

 Tact and Courtesy